Hennessy-Milner Theorems via Galois Connections: Qualitative Case

 It remains to be shown, that $\alphat\circ \lot\circ \,\gammat (R) \subseteq T(R)$.
 To this end, assume $(X_1, X_2)\in \alphat\circ \lot\circ \,\gammat (R)$.
 According to the definition, for all $S\in \gammat(R)$, $ X_1 \cap \Diamond_a S \not= \emptyset \Leftrightarrow X_2 \cap \Diamond_a S \not= \emptyset$ and considering the $a$-successors of $X_1$ and $X_2$ instead of the $a$-predecessors of the $S$, this yields $\delta_a[X_1]\cap S \not= \emptyset \Leftrightarrow \delta_a[X_2]\cap S \not = \emptyset$.
 This in turn implies $(\delta_a[X_1],\delta_a[X_2])\in \alphat(\gammat(R))$ for all $a\in A$.
 We know from Proposition \ref{prop:closure-qual-trace} that $\alphat(\gammat(R)) = R$, since $R$ is a congruence and the co-closure $\alphat \circ \gammat$ preserves congruence relations.
 In particular, this means that $(\delta_a[X_1],\delta_a[X_2])\in R$ for all $a\in A$.
 In addition $X_1=\emptyset\iff X_2\in\emptyset$ and hence $(X_1,X_2)\in T(R)$, which concludes the proof.

 The continuity is obvious from this characterization. \end{proof}

-Since on congruences $\bet$ agrees with the usual fixpoint function for trace equivalence and $\bet$ preserves congruences, the corresponding iteration algorithm agrees with the usual one, where one compute bisimilarity on the determinized transition system.
+Since on congruences $\bet$ agrees with the usual fixpoint function for trace equivalence and $\bet$ preserves congruences, in the corresponding Kleene iteration we obtain only congruences and hence it agrees with the usual one, where one computes bisimilarity on the determinized transition system.
+Hence it is easy to see that $\mu\bet$ is indeed trace equivalence (cf.\thinspace Theorem~\ref{thm:decoratedtraceequiv}).